10 Days

 English

-Private Flores and Komodo Tour Package – 7 Days, 6 Nights from Bali
+Flores and Komodo Tour Package

 The adventure begins in Labuan Bajo, so an early morning flight is needed.
 After arrival, the tour starts at Kanawa Island, where snorkeling reveals colorful marine life.
 The next stop is Manta Point, and if lucky, giant manta rays can be seen swimming near the surface.
 The journey continues to Gili Lawa, a place known for its breathtaking sunset views.
 A short trek to the hilltop is worth it because the scenery is unforgettable.
 The boat stays here overnight, so the night is spent under the stars.